AAP govt providing free electricity as I have god's blessings: CM Kejriwal | Politics

 - India

-Delhi Chief Minister Arvind Kejriwal on Friday said his government is providing free and round the clock electricity supply as he has the god's blessings.
+Delhi Chief Minister Arvind Kejriwal has said his government is providing free and round-the-clock electricity supply as he has the god's blessings.

-Inaugurating development works in Mahipalpur area of Bijwasan Assembly segment, Kejriwal said only two states, Delhi and Punjab, ruled by the AAP have provided free electricity, whereas in other states people are paying higher bills and yet faced hours-long power cut.
+Inaugurating development works in Mahipalpur area of Bijwasan Assembly segment on Friday, Kejriwal said only two states, Delhi and Punjab, ruled by the AAP have provided free electricity, whereas in other states people are paying higher bills and yet faced hours-long power cut.

 He said Delhi was a surplus state despite providing free education, medical care, water and electricity because it was run by an honest government.